ji-zai/personal-site/content/essays/seek-truth.md

 (TODO): a link for how to give me feedback.

 (Something about compassion, love, etc. and how that isn't seeking truth - but it is.
 Even compassion can be cultivated, trained if you seek truth about how.
 But why?
 Because we are more peaceful as a result.
 So, even if you want to be happier, more compassionate, seeking truth is the technique.
 And just like how deluded we are at all the things we want, we are even more deluded about what it means to feel peace, and how to attain it.
 But that isn't the focus of my essays at the moment.
 I care more about worldly pursuits: how to get what you want in the world, to solve our collective external problems.
 When we've become sufficiently good at that, I'll likely shift my attention to seeking truth about inner peace).

+---

+### Predictions (will later be referenced in intro as well)

+1. We spend too little time thinking vs. acting - by an order of magnitude.
+I predict for every decision you make, if you multiply the time you spend analyzing and thinking before acting by 10, you will achieve results many orders of magnitude better and surprisingly quickly.
+When AI becomes double as powerful as it is today, make it 20.
+2. Becoming an employee anywhere is a terrible decisions in ways it wasn’t a few years ago.
+3. Those that want to be good at getting what they want (whatever that want may be - including happiness) will have to operate in a lopsided manner: be all in, in ways that were not true for those who are already making a living and doing well.
+4. Pay-to-learn education no longer works.
+Institutions and companies operating on this business model will not be relevant within 5 years.
+5. Inequality of outcomes will rise incredibly fast.
+By 2030, 0.01% world will create 99.99% value.
+(But, this needs to be framed in a more positive way.
+Everything sounds so negative so far).
+6. Universal basic income will never be enough, and getting what you want will become incredibly difficult.